blab/blotter/blog/_posts/2023-07-21-2023-nextstrain-hiring.md

 If you think you might be a great fit for this position but are concerned about meeting all qualifications, we'd like to hear from you.
 Please email Trevor Bedford at tb@bedford.io or John Huddleston at jhuddles@fredhutch.org.

+To apply for this position, please go to the [official Fred Hutch listing](https://careers-fhcrc.icims.com/jobs/25697/job).

 -----------------------------------------

 ### Software Engineer II